templates

 What’s next?

-In my next post, I dive deeper into variadic templates and introduce the functional pattern to evaluate a variadic template.
-Additionally, I present the perfect factory function and jump from C++11 to C++17: fold expression in C++17.
+In my next post, I will explore variadic templates more deeply and introduce the functional pattern for evaluating them.
+Additionally, I will present the perfect factory function and jump from C++11 to C++17: fold expression in C++17.

 Thanks, in particular, to Jon Hess, Lakshman, Christian Wittenhorst, Sherhy Pyton, Dendi Suhubdy, Sudhakar Belagurusamy, Richard Sargeant, Rusty Fleming, John Nebel, Mipko, Alicja Kaminska, Slavko Radman, and David Poole.